glebovpavel/IR_to_MSExcel/README.md

-GPV Interactive Report to MSExcel
+GPV Interactive Report/Grid to MSExcel
 =================================

-Getting results of your Interactive Report/ Grid in Microsoft Excel.
+Getting results of your Interactive Report/Grid in Microsoft Excel.

 ## About